-How do businesses benefit from it?
+How do Businesses benefit from it?

-One of the key features that directly impact businesses – the one that the Apple industry had been waiting since Swift 1.0 – is ABI (Application Binary Interface) stability.
+One of the key features that directly impact businesses – the one that the Apple industry had been waiting for since Swift 1.0 – is ABI (Application Binary Interface) stability.

 While sounding much like a developer’s problem, what this means in practicality is that Apple couldn’t include Swift programming language support in the operating systems, because an app written in Swift 2 couldn’t run with Swift 3.
 Simply because, it wouldn’t work with the language support binaries of Swift 3.